SEOs rarely prioritize internal linking in the laundry list of technical SEO practices that help them reach their goals faster.

 We designed Page Clarity to give you a quick overview of the most important factors affecting your URLs, including the traffic.

-Monitoring internal linking efforts properly requires data.
+Properly monitoring internal linking efforts requires data.
 A lot of it.

-True, for some of it, you need to have a granular access to page information, and that’s why you set up its URL in Page Clarity.
+True, for some of it, you need to have granular access to page information (and that’s why you should set up its URL in Page Clarity!).

 For that, create a dashboard that tracks internal links on the site.

-Step #6 – Promote URLs that are crawled frequently
+Step #6: Promote Pages that are crawled frequently

 - Attract more visitors,